A Child's Life during the Civil War

 Children Played Games Like Blind Man's Bluff

-As families made wooden items for household and farm use, the leftover pieces could become playthings for the children.
-This is a commercially produced toy, but homemade might have been more common in 1860.
+- Building blocks - As families made wooden items for household and farm use, the leftover pieces could become playthings for the children.

 A Civil War Child's Doll